 It turns out that she’s being used to lure the great beast towards a certain spot by running as fast as she can while carry a torch.
 She and Razor manage to reach a particular spot on the beach where Lupit is also at.
 At that moment, Blade emerges and proceeds to slash at it.

 As the Manananggal’s lower half comes running in to assist, Razor squashes those hopes by attacking it.
 As Lupit overseas the fight, she’s suddenly confronted by the surprising return of Hagibis and Cimmaron.
 Unfortunately, they’ve been transformed into the Manananggal’s own minions.
 Makoto manages to fend off their advances and tells Lupit to help out.

-As our heroes continue to fight off their battles, Lupit starts praying to the “Spirits of Light” for assistance.
+As our heroes continue to fight off their otherworldly adversaries, Lupit starts praying to the “Spirits of Light” for assistance.
 During the scuffle, Hagibis manages to slip by Makoto.
-He manages to stab Lupit, but she managed to stab him as well as she manages to set his soul free in death, having completed her incantation in time.
+He manages to stab Lupit, but she’s able to stab him as well as she sets his soul free in death, having completed her incantation in time.

 From there, her spell begins to take shape just as Cimmeron is shot down and killed by Danas.
 With her last bit of strength, Lupit unleashes the full might of her spell and subdues the Manananggal.

 With the Spirit of Light giving him an extra bit of strength to his sword, Blade proceeds to slay the fierce beast once and for all with a new finishing move: “Deadly Sword Technique #2: Phantom Moon”.